sadaszewski/freebsd-patch-geli-password-from-tpm2/README.md

 - Old code can be accessed in the "deprecated_using_nvindex" branch.
 -
 - After installing the patched kernel and loader you can set up the
 - the scheme using script/setup_gkut2.py.
+Make sure that the correct
+- PCR registers are used to secure the decryption key.
 -
 - GKUT2 stands for GELI Key Using TPM2.
 ```